 5. Avoid potential legal disputes: The process of enterprise bargaining can become contentious, with much at stake for each party.
 This creates a risk of disputes arising that can lead to costly legal battles.
 IRiQ Law ensure that the agreement complies with legal requirements and focus on dispute resolution through negotiation and mediation.

-Single interest multi-employer agreements are agreements that apply to more than one employer and their employees.
-They typically exist in industries with similar large companies that provide similar services.
-Single Interest Multi-employer bargaining is a new form of Agreements created by the latest legislative changes.
 There are specific new rules around Single Interest Multi-employer bargaining and how you can be roped in.
 We strongly advise our clients to examine their circumstances to determine if they meet the criteria and to understand the pros and cons of heading down this path.
 You should have a view whether this is something for you.
-The assistance of an experienced and trusted workplace relations lawyer can take the stress out of navigating the multi-employer bargaining process.

 You’ve invested the time, money and energy into bargaining for a new Enterprise Agreement.
 So, when it is time for your employees to vote to either approve, or not approve a proposed Enterprise Agreement, you’ll want to conduct the ballot in a manner that is most likely to lead to a successful outcome.
 Successful ballots have two key features, they’re well communicated and simple to participate in.